 Starting Making money was the challenging part for me.
 It never just started like that.
 In my initial days almost for 10 months, I haven’t earned any money.

 That was too depressing as I was not getting paid despite working so hard.
-And in such scenario, researching, writing and publishing was too difficult.
+And in such a scenario, researching, writing and publishing was too difficult.
 But, I am always self-motivated.
 I haven’t started to stop at all.

 I have kept on going, and my first income was for a product review article when I met Saurabh Tiwari.
 This guy is really grounded and awesome and in this industry from some time.
 We worked on many projects together and finally, he came with a plan to form an SEO firm AllDigiTrends.
 I liked the idea, and as we are very like-minded and nodded my head with the acceptance.